webmeshproj/webmesh-vdi/doc/crds.md

 <tbody>
 <tr class="odd">
 <td><code>enabled</code> <em>bool</em></td>
 <td><p>Set to true to run a grafana sidecar with the app pods.
-This can be used for either visualzing metrics in the UI from a remote datasource, or to visualize data in the prometheus deployment.</p></td>
+This can be used to visualize data in the prometheus deployment.</p></td>
 </tr>
 </tbody>
 </table>